Venktesh23/RecipeCraft/README.md

-# Recipe-Recommendation-Food-Recommendation-Python-Machine-Learning

-This project implements a K-Nearest Neighbors (KNN) algorithm to recommend recipes based on user-inputted nutrients and ingredients.
-It also includes a Flask web application where users can type in their desired nutrients and ingredients to receive personalized recipe recommendations.
+RecipeCraft is a web-based application that suggests recipes to users based on their nutritional preferences and available ingredients.
+By leveraging machine learning techniques, the system delivers personalized recipe recommendations that meet users' specific dietary needs.